 One of the things that's important in a second case is that you duplicate the success of the first case.
 Bunion surgery is somewhat of a step-wise procedure; you do this step first and then the next.
 But each case is always a little bit different from the previous case.
 I sometimes marvel at the variables and the fact that the outcomes are so similar despite the variables.

-Invariably there is going to be some differences with the outcome, and that's where I use some of the products we carry on www.myfootshop.com.
-My three go-to items are the bunion regulator and the large, firm toe separator.
+Invariably, there are going to be some differences with the outcome, and that's where I use some of the products we carry on www.myfootshop.com.
+My go-to items are the bunion regulator and the large, firm toe separator.
 Both are used to optimize the position of the great toe once the bandages come off.
 I'll also use a forefoot compression sleeve to compress the surgery site.
 The sooner you can eliminate the post-op swelling, the sooner you'll be back in a shoe.

 Jeffrey A. Oster, DPM